erduotong/nuitka-doc-zh/docs/--help.md

                         doc strings), "-u" (alias "unbuffered"), "isolated"
                         (do not load outside code) and "-m" (package mode, compile as "package.__main__").
 Default empty.
+  --python-debug        Use debug version or not.
+Default uses what you are
+                        using to run Nuitka, most likely a non-debug version.
+                        Only for debugging and testing purposes.
   --python-for-scons=PATH
-                        If using Python3.3 or Python3.4, provide the path of a Python binary to use for Scons.
-Otherwise Nuitka can use what you run Nuitka with or a Python installation from Windows registry.
-On Windows Python 3.5 or higher is needed.
-On non-Windows, Python 2.6 or 2.7 will do as well.
+                        When compiling with Python 3.4 provide the path of a Python binary to use for Scons.
+Otherwise Nuitka can use what you run Nuitka with, or find Python installation, e.g. from Windows registry.
+On Windows, a Python 3.5 or higher is needed.
+On non-Windows, a Python 2.6 or 2.7 will do as well.
   --main=PATH           If specified once, this takes the place of the
                         positional argument, i.e. the filename to compile.
                         When given multiple times, it enables "multidist" (see